chinmaysagade/reWizeNotes/blender.md

 #### Blender Baiscs Transform:
 Default dimensions of a cube is 2m X 2m X 2m.
 Each square is 1m^2.
 Numpad 3 brings right orthographic view and 1 bring front orthographic.
 Moving objects in this mode helps with alignment.
 Shift + Rt.Click moves the scene center where new objects are added, else it will be always in the center.
+Crtl+J joins multiple primitive objects.
 Mesh is any solid object in blender.
 Shift+A brings up the add menu.
 Basic transforms: Location, Rotation and Scaling.